 Gateway Programme – The Gateway Programme offers students in Year 12 and 13 the opportunity to take part in a school organised work experience programme.
 This involves one day a week in an industry work placement for approximately 10 days.
 It offers students the opportunity to experience structured workplace learning in a business or industry of their choice, gain new skills and knowledge and to achieve unit standards that contribute to NCEA.
 These credits are completed in the workplace or in training workshops.

 Gateway offers students valuable learning and pathway opportunities.
 The programme is an opportunity for students to get a taste of an industry and decide if they are interested in pursuing that career in the future.
-The Gateway office is located in the L-Block Careers Centre and is staffed by Tori Howell, the Gateway Coordinator.
+The Gateway office is located in the L-Block Careers Centre and is staffed by Mr Grant Hobbs, the Gateway Coordinator.